Template only — not medical advice. Always review with a licensed healthcare professional before distributing.

 FAQ

-Yes, urgent care is generally less expensive than an ER visit but may still cost more than a regular doctor's appointment.
+Urgent care is generally less expensive than an ER visit but may still cost more than seeing a primary doctor.